Food Stamp Program Boosts Farm Income and Jobs

 On average, each dollar spent on food by low-income shoppers generates 37.3 cents of farm cash receipts, though the magnitude varies by food items.
 About 55 percent of the cash receipts goes to producers of dairy, poultry, and other livestock, while the remaining 45 percent goes to producers of crops, including feed for animals.

-Tracing the Impacts of Food Assistance Programs on Agriculture and Consumers: A Computable General Equilibrium Model , by Kenneth Hanson, Elise Golan, and Stephen Vogel, USDA, Economic Research Service, May 2002
+Tracing the Impacts of Food Assistance Programs on Agriculture and Consumers: A Computable General Equilibrium Model, by Kenneth Hanson, Elise Golan, Stephen Vogel, and Jennifer Olmsted, USDA, Economic Research Service, May 2002

 Supplemental Nutrition Assistance Program (SNAP), by Laura Tiehen, USDA, Economic Research Service, September 2020